Rishabd2/rishabd2.github.io/content/featured/SpotifyProfile/index.md

   - Heroku
 ---

-A web app for visualizing personalized Spotify data.
-View your top artists, top tracks, recently played tracks, and detailed audio information about each track.
-Create and save new playlists of recommended tracks based on your existing playlists and more.
+A web app for mood detection from journals, which curates personalized Spotify playlists to enhance emotional wellness.
+Using collaborative and content-based filtering for dynamic playlists based on mood classification.